Thomas-Slegers/EveresstTempoSyncTool/deploy/Cloudformation - Manual Steps-SingleInstance.md

 In the IAM dashboard, on the left-hand side, you will see a "Access management" section.
 Create a new user: GithubWorkFlowDeployToBeansTalk
 Add user to the group: BeansTalkDeployAccess
-Add Permissions policies to the group : AWSElasticBeanstalkRoleCore & AWSElasticBeanstalkRoleCWL Create the User
+Add Permissions policies to the group :
+AWSElasticBeanstalkRoleCore & AWSElasticBeanstalkRoleCWL & AdministratorAccess-AWSElasticBeanstalk
+Create the User

 In the user details page, click on the "Security credentials" tab.